-As noted, the General Plan EIR determined that, with mitigation, any impacts to federally protected wetlands would be less than significant (General Plan EIR, pp. 8-62 - 8-63).
-Future development within the Livestock 101 C-3 node would be required to comply with all applicable regulations protecting state and federal wetlands and would be required to comply with the General Plan policies and mitigation measures, identified above which would require identification and protection of federally protected wetland habitat, consistent with federal no-net loss requirements (General Plan EIR pp. 8-37, 8-42, 8-45, 8-63).
-Therefore, the rezone of Livestock 101 to C-3 would not result in any new or substantially more severe impacts than those identified in the General Plan EIR.
+Future development within the Betabel Road C-1 Overlay would be required to comply with all applicable regulations protecting state and federal wetlands and would be required to comply with the General Plan policies and mitigation measures, identified above which would require identification and protection of federally protected wetland habitat, consistent with federal no-net loss requirements (General Plan EIR pp. 8-37, 8-42, 8-45, 8-63).
+Future development must also implement Mitigation Measure BIO-B1, which further ensures that biological resources will be adequately evaluated and protective measures are sufficiently funded.
+Therefore, the rezone of Betabel Road to add C-1 would not result in any new or substantially more severe impacts than those identified in the General Plan EIR.

 d.
-According to the General Plan EIR development allowed by the General Plan could potentially result in the fragmentation and degradation of wildlife habitat, leading to interference with species movement, wildlife migration corridors, and nursery sites.
+According to the General Plan EIR development undertaken under the General Plan could potentially result in the fragmentation and degradation of wildlife habitat, leading to interference with species movement, wildlife migration corridors, and nursery sites.
 General Plan EIR Mitigation Measure BIO-1a (reflected in General Plan Policies NCR-2.8 and NCR-2.9) ensures that biological resources are adequately evaluated and protective measures are sufficiently funded during the entitlement and development process for individual projects.
-The General Plan EIR found that implementation of General Plan policies in addition to Mitigation Measure BIO-1a would reduce this impact to a less-than-significant level (General Plan EIR pp. 8-37, 8-63).
+The General Plan EIR found that implementation of General Plan policies in addition to Mitigation Measure BIO-1a would reduce this impact to a less-than-significant level (General Plan EIR p.
+8-37, 8-63).